Fairview to open new recreation complex, and you don’t have to be a resident to join

 Also on hand for the charter members’ party were Matt Chambers, co-host of “Great Day St. Louis” and periodic weatherman on KMOV-TV Channel 4; his wife, Stephanie, and their six children, ages 4 months to 11.
 They live in Fairview Heights.

 The Chambers family was among a handful of party guests who brought swimsuits so they could try out the lazy river.
-Matt, 42, expects the aquatic center to be the family’s go-to place at The Rec, although he plans to make use of fitness equipment when he can sneak away.
+Matt, 42, expects the aquatic center to be their go-to place at The Rec, although he plans to make use of fitness equipment when he can sneak away.

 “For us, a lot of this is about supporting the city,” he said.
 ‘We moved here 14 years ago, and it has become home.
 We had no kids then, and we have six kids now, so things have changed quite a bit, but we love it here.”

-Charter member Bernadette Jones, 72, a retired schoolteacher, looks forward to walking on the indoor track and not having to worry about rain, snow, heat or cold.
+Charter member Bernadette Jones, 72, a retired schoolteacher, looks forward to using the indoor walking and running track and not having to worry about rain, snow, heat or cold.

 Management specialist Christopher Robinson, 54, called The Rec a “statement place” that puts Fairview Heights on the map for more than just stores and restaurants.